We are a consortium of private colleges and universities that collaborate to use data to improve.

 What kinds of data do HEDS institutions share?

-HEDS collects and shares institutional data, third-party survey data, and data from HEDS surveys.
+HEDS collects and shares institutional data, public data sets, third-party survey data, and data from HEDS surveys.
 HEDS also sponsors opportunities for representatives from member institutions to collaborate on using data.

 - AAUP Faculty Compensation